Bangladesh genocide: Mass murder of Hindus

-Persecution of Biharis
+Bengali attacks on Biharis

 In 1947, at the time of partition and the establishment of the state of Pakistan, Bihari Muslims, many of whom were fleeing the violence that took place during partition, migrated from India to the newly independent East Pakistan.
 These Urdu-speaking people were averse to the Bengali language movement and the subsequent nationalist movements because they maintained allegiance toward West Pakistani rulers, causing anti-Bihari sentiments among local nationalist Bengalis.
 After the convening of the National Assembly was postponed by Yahya Khan on 1 March 1971, the dissidents in East Pakistan began targeting the ethnic Bihari community which had supported West Pakistan.

 In early March 1971, 300 Biharis were slaughtered in rioting by Bengali mobs in Chittagong alone.
 The Government of Pakistan used the 'Bihari massacre' to justify its deployment of the military in East Pakistan on 25 March, when it initiated its infamous Operation Searchlight.
 When the war broke out in 1971, the Biharis sided with the Pakistani Army.
 Some of them joined Razakar and Al-Shams militia groups and participated in the persecution and genocide of their Bengali countrymen, in retaliation for atrocities committed against them by Bengalis, including the widespread looting of Bengali properties and abetting other criminal activities.
 When the war finished Biharis faced severe retaliation, resulting in a counter-genocide and the displacement of over a million non-Bengalis.

 According to the Minorities at Risk project, the number of Biharis killed by Bengalis was reportedly about 1,000.
 Rudolph Rummel gives an estimate of 150,000 killed.
-International estimates vary, while some have put the deaths as several thousands; Biharis faced reprisals from the Mukti Bahini and militias, and from 500,000 to 550,000 were killed.
+International estimates vary, while some have put the deaths as several thousands; Biharis faced reprisals from the Mukti Bahini and militias, and from 1,000 to 150,000 were killed.

-Bihari representatives claim a figure of 600,000 Biharis killed.
+Bihari representatives claim a figure of 500,000 Biharis killed.

-After the war the Government of Bangladesh confiscated the properties of the Bihari Population.
-There are many reports of massacres of Biharis and alleged collaborators that took place in the period following the surrender of the Pakistani Army on 16 December 1971.
+After the war the government of Bangladesh confiscated the properties of the Bihari population.
+There are many reports of attacks on Biharis and alleged collaborators that took place in the period following the surrender of the Pakistani Army on 16 December 1971.
 In an incident on 18 December 1971, captured on camera and attended by members of the foreign press, Abdul Kader Siddiqui, together with Kaderia Bahini guerrillas under his command and named after him, bayoneted and shot to death a group of prisoners of war who were accused of belonging to the Razakar paramilitary forces.